-For accounting years beginning on or after 1 January 2013, the expected return on assets and the interest cost have been replaced with a single net interest cost, which effectively sets the expected return equal to the IAS19 discount rate.
+For accounting years beginning on or after 1 January 2013, the expected return on assets and interest cost were replaced with a single Net Interest Cost, which effectively sets the expected return equal to the IAS19 discount rate.

-The discount rate is the annualised yield at the 18-year point on the Merill Lynch AA rated corporate bond curve which has been chosen to meet the requirements of IAS19 and with the consideration of the Council's liabilities.
+The discount rate is the annualised yield at the 18-year point on the Merill Lynch AA rated corporate bond yield curve which has been chosen to meet the requirements of IAS19 and with the consideration of the Council's liabilities.
 This is consistent with the approach used at the last accounting date.